Our Leadership Team

 Stephanie McCorkell, Operations Manager and Volunteer Coordinator

 Stephanie McCorkell is the Operations Manager and Volunteer Coordinator for Safe Passage for Children.
-Mrs. McCorkell developed her skills in organizational management, communications, volunteers, media, and technology as a public school teacher who served hundreds of students, families, and staff in multiple school buildings and school districts in three different states.
-She also served students, families, and staff in three Minnesota school districts while earning her PK-12 Principal's License.
+Stephanie developed her skills in communications, organizational management, volunteer management, digital media, and technology as a public school teacher who served hundreds of students and families in multiple school buildings and school districts in three different states.

 Safe Passage for Children of Minnesota Trusted Advisors: